Netsach/concrete-datastore/docs/filters.md

 }
 ```

-Now if you add a new instance to the model `Article`: article3 (price=55.00) and perform the get request with the same filters, using the last timestamp_end as the new timestamp_start:
+Now, if you add a new instance to the model `Article`: article3 (price=55.00) and perform the get request with the same filters, using the last timestamp_end as the new timestamp_start:
 ```
 https://<webapp>/api/v1.1/article/?price__gte=50.0&timestamp_start=1603716951.567238
 ```